Construction of Berlin Brandenburg Airport: 2014

 On 8 January 2014, FBB announced the airport would not open that year.
 Mehdorn stated on 24 February 2014 that it was unlikely the airport would open before 2016.
 In remarks made in August 2014, he pointed towards 2017 or 2018.
 Mehdorn announced no opening date by 14 October 2014, so a special commission established by the Brandenburg Parliament retained oversight of the project.

 The initial design for the main hall, known as "the monster" to construction workers, called for a single exhaust system.
 Revised plans called for multiple systems controlled by 90 km of wiring.
 By 19 May 2014 Siemens had not yet designed the wire harnesses.
-These problems are forcing the initial construction budget to skyrocket.
+These problems forced the initial construction budget to skyrocket.

 BBI sought to open the north pier for use by three to ten flights per day as a test, though other parts of the airport would not be operational for some time.
 It requested that Technischer Überwachungsverein (Technical Inspection Association, TÜV) review the facility for safety and compliance to Brandenburg building codes.
 In its assessment report issued on 29 July 2014, TÜV found that some lightning rods were missing and that the back-up generator powering the sprinkler system did not provide adequate power.
 One source with the TÜV stated, "What the airport ordered was sufficient for a circus tent, but [if power fails] not for the dimensions of the terminal."
 The 18 km exhaust system to remove smoke from a fire was also reported to be leaking.

 Citing dissatisfaction with construction progress, members of the airport board indicated during their 8 December 2014 meeting that they were beginning the search for a new CEO, although Mehdorn's contract ran through 2016.
 One week later, Mehdorn announced he would resign as soon as the board named a successor, but no later than June 2015.
 Karsten Mühlenfeld, former head of Rolls-Royce Germany, replaced him as airport CEO in March.